pschatzmann/arduino-simple-tts/README.md

 }

 ```
+This will output the audio result via I2S.

 ## Memory Usage

-Here is the info for sketch which provides talking time and number support and stores all audio files as mp3 in progmem on as ESP32:
+Here is the info for a sketch that provides talking time and number support and stores all audio files as mp3 in PROGMEM on as ESP32:
 ```
 Sketch uses 740438 bytes (23%) of program storage space.
 Maximum is 3145728 bytes.
 Global variables use 23632 bytes (7%) of dynamic memory, leaving 304048 bytes for
 ```

-I think this leave plenty of headroom and you still have the option to store the audio on an SD drive...
+I think this leave plenty of headroom and you still have the option to store the __audio on an SD drive__...

 ## Documentation